yale-cpsc-419-templates/pset-1-template/README.md

 > **Note**: Good question from a student during a recent semester:
 >
 > Suppose the user runs `luxdetails.py` for a particular `id`, the program queries the `productions` table to find the corresponding `agt_id`, and the program then queries the database to fetch the row in the `agents` table with that agent ID.
-> Furthermore, suppose the database is corrupted such that no row with that agent ID exists in the courses table.
+> Furthermore, suppose the database is corrupted such that no row with that agent ID exists in the agents table.
 > Should our `luxdetails.py` handle that particular database corruption error?
 >
 > **Answer**: No. Generalizing...